-Three putative shareholder derivative actions have been filed: (1) Suri v.
+Six putative shareholder derivative actions have been filed: (1) Suri v.
 Siebel et al. (22-cv-03031) filed on May 23, 2022 in the U.S. District Court for the Northern District of California; (2) Rabasca v.
-Siebel et al. (23-cv-1566) filed on April 3, 2023 in the U.S. District Court for the Northern District of California; and (3) Vo v.
-Siebel et al. (23-cv-428) filed on April 19, 2023 in the U.S. District Court for the District of Delaware.
+Siebel et al. (23-cv-1566) filed on April 3, 2023 in the U.S. District Court for the Northern District of California; and (3) Vo.
+Siebel et al. (23-cv-428) filed on April 19, 2023 in the U.S. District Court for the District of Delaware; and (4) Lanfair v.
+Siebel et al. (24-cv-01869) filed on March 26, 2024 in the U.S. District Court for the Northern District of California; (5) Pankow v.
+Siebel et al. (2024-0530-NAC) on May 15, 2024 in the Chancery Court of Delaware; and (6) Rosenfeld v.
+Siebel et al. (2024-0698) on June 28, 2024 in the Chancery Court of Delaware.
 In these cases, the plaintiffs assert claims on the Company's behalf against certain of the Company's current and former officers and directors for breach of fiduciary duty, aiding and abetting breach of fiduciary duty, gross mismanagement, corporate waste, abuse of control, unjust enrichment, and violations of the Securities Exchange Act of 1934 based on allegations similar to those in the securities class action.
-In all three cases, the Company is named as a nominal defendant.
+In all six cases, the Company is named as a nominal defendant.
 The derivative complaints seek unspecified damages, disgorgement of profits from board member stock sales, an award of costs and expenses, including reasonable attorneys' fees, and corporate governance reforms.
 On September 7, 2022, Suri was stayed pending resolution of the Reckstin case.
-On August 3, 2023, Vo was transferred to the U.S. District Court for the Northern District of California (3:23-cv-03895), and on August 30, 2023 the Vo action was stayed on the same terms as the Suri action.
+On August 3, 2023, Vo was transferred to the U.S. District Court for the Northern District of California (3:23-cv-03895), and on August 30, 2023, the Vo action was stayed on the same terms as the Suri action.
 On December 4, 2023, the parties in Rabasca filed a stipulation to consolidate the Rabasca action with the Suri action, and to stay the Rabasca action on the same terms as the Suri action.
-The Company has not yet been required to answer the Complaints in Suri, Rabasca and Vo.
+On July 3, 2024, Lanfair was consolidated with Suri and stayed on the same terms.
+The Co

 As of the date of this report, the Company does not believe it is probable that these cases will result in an unfavorable outcome; however, if an unfavorable outcome were to occur in these cases, it is possible that the impact could be material to the Company's results of operations in the period(s) in which any such outcome becomes probable and estimable.
-A reasonable estimate of the amount of any possible loss or range of loss cannot be made at this time.
+Given that the litigation is still in its preliminary stages, the Company is currently unable to estimate the potential loss or range of loss, if any, that may arise from these matters.